 Thousands of Injuries Reported

-Generally, amusement parks are classified as fixed-site parks when rides are more or less permanent structure.
+Generally, amusement parks are classified as fixed-site parks when rides are more or less permanent structures.
 This would include an amusement pier at the beach or a theme park, such as Disneyland.
 The rides at carnivals or fairs are mobile — they travel from place to place.

 Local Amusement Park Incidents